odelatorrejr2/OfflineFirstApp/README.md

-User Directory App
+# User Directory App

 This is an Android application for a mobile development class project.
-It's a "User Directory" app that fetches user data from a public API, stores it in a local Room Database, and displays it in a clean, searchable UI.
-The app is built with an offline-first architecture.
+It is a **User Directory** app that fetches user data from a public API, stores it in a local Room Database, and displays it in a clean, searchable UI.
+The app follows an **offline-first architecture**.

-(Screenshot of the main screen with the list of users)
+---

-App Overview
+## 📱 App Overview

-The app displays a list of users (name, email, and phone) from the JSONPlaceholder API.
-This list is fully functional even when the device is offline, as the data is cached locally.
-The app also features a local search bar that allows users to filter the cached user list by name or email in real-time.
+The app displays a list of users (name, email, and phone) from the **JSONPlaceholder API**.

+- The list works **fully offline** thanks to Room caching.
+- A built-in search bar filters users by **name or email in real time**, using only local data.

+---

-Core Functionality
+## ⚙️ Core Functionality

-Here is a brief, two-line description of how the core project requirements were implemented:
+Below is a brief overview showing how each major requirement was implemented.

-1. Fetch Users from API
+### 1. Fetch Users from API

-We use Retrofit to define a simple ApiService interface.
-A GET request is made to the API, and Gson is used to parse the JSON response directly into our User data classes.
+- Retrofit is used to define the `ApiService`.
+- A GET request retrieves user data, and Gson automatically parses the JSON into data classes.

-2. Store Users in Local Database
+### 2. Store Users in Local Database

-We use Room Database to store the user list.
-The User data class is defined as an @Entity, and we use @Embedded to seamlessly flatten the nested address and company objects into our table.
+- Room Database stores all user information.
+- The `User` data class is marked with `@Entity`.
+- `@Embedded` is used to flatten nested address and company objects into columns.

-3. Display from Room (Single Source of Truth)
+### 3. Display from Room (Single Source of Truth)

-The UI (via the ViewModel) observes a Kotlin Flow directly from the UserDao.
-The UI never displays data from the API directly; it only reads from the Room database, which serves as the single source of truth.
+- The UI observes a **Kotlin Flow** from the `UserDao` through the ViewModel.
+- The UI **never** uses API data directly — Room contains the only source of truth.

-4. Offline-First Pattern
+### 4. Offline-First Pattern

-When the app starts, the ViewModel immediately tries to refresh data from the API.
-If the API call succeeds, Room is updated (and the UI auto-updates via Flow); if it fails (no internet), the app simply shows the last-known cached data from Room without any error.
+- On startup, the ViewModel attempts to refresh from the API.
+- If the API call succeeds → Room is updated, and the UI auto-updates through Flow.
+- If it fails → The app falls back to the **cached Room data** with no error.

-5. Search Functionality
+### 5. Search Functionality

-A SearchView in the UI sends the query to the ViewModel, which passes it to the UserRepository.
-The UserDao performs a local, real-time search using a LIKE query in plain SQL, ensuring the search is fast and works offline.
+- A SearchView sends the query to the ViewModel → Repository → Dao.
+- `LIKE` SQL queries filter results locally.
+- Searching works instantly and **offline**.

+---

-Project Structure
+## 🗂️ Project Structure

-data/: Contains all data-related classes (Models, DAO, Database, Repository, and API services).

-ui/: Contains UI-related logic classes (ViewModel, Adapter, and ViewModelFactory).

-UserApplication.kt: A custom Application class used to create singleton instances of the UserRepository and UserDatabase.